American fighter makes Libya's war his own

 By Rania El Gamal

-SIRTE, Libya, Oct 8 For seven months, Matthew Van Dyke has been fighting a war that is not his.
+SIRTE, Libya For seven months, Matthew Van Dyke has been fighting a war that is not his.

 A U.S. citizen, from Maryland, he left home to come to Libya in March to fight Muammar Gaddafi's forces, spent 165 days in prison and when he was released returned to the front line.